suomela/fixed-points/README.md

-# fixed-points
-Fixed points in round elimination
+# Fixed points in round elimination